OUTDOOR 11v11 SOCCER LEAGUE RULES

 (except a goalkeeper within their own crease).
 See ‘Fouls’ section for associated repercussions.

 Calling a handball:

 It is the responsibility of the player who touched the ball with their hand to call ‘handball’.

 If an obvious handball occurs and is not called by the violating player, the opposition may stop play by yelling ‘handball’.
 See below under ‘Fouls’ for consequences.

 Unintentional hand balls should not be called.
 This is generally referred to as “ball to hand” rather than “hand to ball.”
 This typically happens when someone is trying to protect themselves from a shot to the face or other sensitive areas.
-If an unintentional hand ball occurs in the penalty box area and it is called, it is suggested that a corner kick be allowed as an acceptable compromise.
+If an unintentional hand ball occurs in the 18 yard box area and it is called, it is suggested that a corner kick be allowed as an acceptable compromise.
 If the unintentional hand ball is called outside the 18 yard box, an indirect free kick should be awarded.

-When a player passes the ball to their goalkeeper, the goalkeeper is not allowed to pick the ball up or use his/her hands on the ball in any way.
+When a player passes or throws the ball to their goalkeeper, the goalkeeper is not allowed to pick the ball up or use his/her hands on the ball in any way.
 If this happens, it will be considered a hand ball and the opposing team will be awarded an indirect free-kick from where it happened.

 The goalkeeper can leave the crease to defend his/her goal or retrieve a loose ball.
 They may not touch the ball with their hands once they have left the crease.